States are already planning to sue Trump over his Obamacare subsidy cut | Fast Company

 — Ileana Ros-Lehtinen (@RosLehtinen) October 13, 2017

 In the wake of Trump’s decision, politicians swiftly responded saying that this move would lead to many more uninsured Americans.
 Now Reuters reports that a group of states is already drafting a lawsuit against Trump to fight this executive order.
 (California’s attorney general, Xavier Becerra, has already vowed to sue, and other large states, including New York, will likely do the same.)
-Details about this lawsuit are scant, but it would be one of many efforts states will use to resist Trump as he tries to sabotage Obamacare and kill it once and for all.CGW
+Details about this lawsuit are scant, but it would be one of many efforts states will use to resist Trump as he tries to sabotage the ACA and kill it once and for all.CGW